I. Guiding values

 Part of being independent is that we don’t allow people to amend their quotes, to select or reject photos or to edit stories about themselves prior to publication.
 Our journalists should fact-check their reporting, and that can include double-checking quotes and information with sources before publication.

-For more complicated material — such as scientific or technical descriptions — our journalists can share brief passages with sources to ensure accuracy.
+For more complicated material — such as scientific or technical descriptions — our journalists may share brief passages with sources to ensure accuracy.
 In instances where stories are about subjects who do not frequently deal with the media, it is acceptable to give the subjects a general overview of the story so that they can know what to expect.

 But our journalists must never share full copies of stories with sources or others outside our newsroom prior to publication without the approval of an editor.